-I hereby certify that the foregoing agreement was approved by the Boundary of Texas System on the day of, person whose signature appears above is authorized to execute such the Board.
-1992 and that the Executive Secretary, Board of Regents The University of Texas System
+I hereby certify that the foregoing agreement was approved by the Board of Regents of The University of Texas System on the day of, 1992 and that the person whose signature appears above is authorized to execute such agreement on behalf of the Board.
+Executive Secretary, Board of Regents The University of Texas System and

-AGREEMENT OF ACADEMIC COOPERATION between THE UNIVERSITY OF TEXAS AT AUSTIN (U.S.A.) and L'UNIVERSITÉ DE PARIS X - NANTERRE (FRANCE)
+AGREEMENT OF ACADEMIC COOPERATION between

+THE UNIVERSITY OF TEXAS AT AUSTIN (U.SA.)

+L'UNIVERSITÉ DE PARIS X - NANTERRE (FRANCE)

-In order to encourage closer academic ties, The University of Texas at Austin (hereafter referred to as "UT Austin"), for and on behalf of the College of Liberal Arts and the College of Fine Arts, and L'Université de Paris X - Nanterre (hereafter referred to as "UPX") enter into an agreement of cooperation to establish programs of exchange and collaboration in areas of interest and benefit to both institutions.
+In order to encourage closer academic ties, The University of Texas at Austin (hereafter referred to as "UT Austin"), for and on behalf of the College of Liberal Arts and the College of Fine Arts, and L'Université de Paris X • Nanterre (hereafter referred to as "UPX") enter into an agreement of cooperation to establish programs of exchange and collaboration in areas of interest and benefit to both institutions.
 This agreement will serve as a general framework for cooperation between the two universities and is intended to facilitate discussions of specific programs of academic collaboration.